Mikeysax/mikey/README.md

 ___

 #### <strong>Version History:</strong>

+<strong>3.8.0</strong>: *Mikey* Universal projects are now updated to <strong>Webpack 2</strong>.
+Universal projects also have an API version which are setup to use Waterline and Postgresql out of the box.
+There are also examples of user authentication using JSON web tokens which can serve as a guide or be used.

 <strong>3.7.1</strong>: *Mikey* now automatically adds an import statement to App.js for generated CSS files. *Mikey* also has many more edge cases covered when generating a project or file to prevent accidental creation of files with no names and project with incorrect project types.
 Also, null or undefined paths will not be saved to .mikeyPath anymore.